GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 * Your phones and tablets loaded to tweet ([#DevFestNantes](https://twitter.com/search?q=%23devfestnantes))!
 * Your **good mood** and remember that there is a [Code Of Conduct](https://devfest.gdgnantes.com/code-of-conduct/) to create an inclusive and kindly conference.
 * Don't forget to **keep your ecocup** :warning: (provided at the entrance).
 Required for coffee, tea and other drinks during the event.
-* His agenda prepared in advance:
+* Your schedule prepared in advance:
     * Download the sessions calendar directly on the [website](https://devfest.gdgnantes.com/schedule/),
     * Or the mobile app: [Google Play](https://play.google.com/store/apps/details?id=io.monkeypatch.mobile.konfetti) - [App Store](https://apps.apple.com/us/app/konfetti/id1480039275?app=itunes)
     * [Rebroadcasting Area](https://devfest.gdgnantes.com/attending/) expected if the Graslin Room is full